Graceful Boundaries

 Getting started

 Each level builds on the previous one.
 Start at Level 1 and work up.
+Add optional extension discovery only when your service publishes same-origin boundary documents for agent actions.

 Level 1 — Structured Refusal